 Can I Sue Uber?

 As with any car accident, you must be able to prove that the Uber driver was negligent and therefore responsible for causing the accident.
-Since Uber does not consider any of its drivers employees, Uber can deny responsibility for those involved in a car accident while working for them.
-This makes the legal proceedings far more difficult that your average car accident.
+Since Uber does not consider any of its driver employees, Uber can deny responsibility for those involved in a car accident while working for them.
+This makes the legal proceedings far more difficult than your average car accident.

 Contact a Las Vegas Uber Accident Attorney for Help